-For 35 years now, I have shared my working time between two practices, pottery and sculpture.
-It was the first that led me to sculpture and it was also the one that taught me patience and discipline and above all gave a particular vision of the world.
-I have found in the accomplishment of these utilitarian objects a very modest way of penetrating everyday life and of embellishing it.
-I acquired a certain sensitivity for clay which, moreover, is the privileged material of all of my production.
-And it is always to ceramics that I turn to when, on certain days, the meaning of things escapes me, as if going back to simple and fundamental gestures allowed me to save a spontaneity which arises directly from the knowledge of a material.
+I started by making pottery.
+I never stopped.
+It taught me patience and discipline and above all gave me a particular vision of the world.
+I found in the making of these utilitarian objects a very modest way of penetrating everyday life and embellishing it.
+I acquired a certain sensitivity for clay or earth, which is still the preferred material for all my work today.
+And it is always to clay that I return when, on certain days, the meaning of things escapes me, as if returning to simple and fundamental gestures allowed me to safeguard a spontaneity that is born directly from the knowledge of a material.

-It is in this spirit that I offer pottery lessons in my workshop.
-At the pace of each, I help the participants in the development of their respective skills.
+It is in this spirit that I offer pottery classes in my studio.
+At the pace of each participant, I accompany them in the development of their respective skills.

 Les ateliers 6235 is also the story of a building on Papineau Street where several artists who have studios there work side by side.
 Here is a short text of presentation.